 - Defeated a deeply deceptive anti-commercial fishery initiative: Served as campaign manager and spokesperson for the successful 1995 defense in Washington statewide initiative (I-640) which pretended to be an environmental measure but which was, in fact, a deceptive and self-interested effort to improve the catch of some at the expense of others.

 - Office of Farmland Preservation: Lobbied for and gained legislation that created a new Office of Farmland Preservation for the State of Washington housed at the Washington State Conservation Commission.

 - Salmon harvest selectivity statistics: Developed a methodology for evaluating salmon harvest selectivity in sport and commercial fisheries that helped harvest managers minimize impacts on weak runs while maximizing productive harvests for appropriated fisheries.

-Don is also a Washington attorney, the builder and former skipper of a 47′ Alaska commercial salmon fishing vessel, and was a Lieutenant in the U.S. Navy Judge Advocate General’s Corps.
+Don is also a retired Washington attorney, and was a Lieutenant in the U.S. Navy Judge Advocate General’s Corps.
 He holds a B.S. and a law degree from the University of Washington.